-LDCs should take full advantage of the activities of the Technology Bank for the Least Developed Countries to support their efforts to achieve the 2030 Agenda.
+36. Least developed countries should take full advantage of the activities of the Technology Bank for the Least Developed Countries to support their efforts to achieve the 2030 Agenda.
 The inauguration of the Technology Bank marks a significant step forward in development cooperation.
 Governments and other actors should provide robust and sustained technical and financial contributions to ensure a well-functioning Bank.
-While the Bank should go some way in bridging technology gaps in LDCs, there is a persistent need to address asymmetries in innovative capacity, connectivity and access to technology, as well as capacity constraints and lack of adequate technology infrastructure in developing countries.
+While the Bank should go some way in bridging technology gaps in least developed countries, there is a persistent need to address asymmetries in innovative capacity, connectivity and access to technology, as well as capacity constraints and lack of adequate technology infrastructure in developing countries.

 VI.
-Leveraging South-South and triangular cooperation for sustainable development

-South-South cooperation continues to show steady expansion, diversification and resilience.
-It is reducing asymmetries in access to development opportunities and responding directly to local demands.
-It is evolving rapidly, reflecting not only the scope of development cooperation but the diversity of actors.
-Its principles, voluntary and partnership nature, crystallized 40 years ago in the Buenos Aires Plan of Action (BAPA), remain pivotal to its contributions to sustainable development.
+Leveraging South-South and triangular cooperation for sustainable development reflecting not only the scope of development cooperation but the diversity of actors.
+Its principles, voluntary and partnership nature, crystallized 40 years ago in the Buenos Aires Plan of Action, remain pivotal to its contributions to sustainable development.